TinkeringJTang/TinkeringJTang.github.io/_pages/about.md

 ## APOYO Consultoría

-I practitioned in an real-sector area, following the evolution of peruvian mining, electricity and public infrastructure sectors, as well as the COVID-19 impact on the economy.
+I practitioned for five months in the real-sector team, following the evolution of peruvian mining, electricity and public infrastructure sectors, as well as the COVID-19 impact on the economy.

+## Causal Inference and Machine Learning

+During recent months, I developed skills regarding [Machine Learning and Causal Inference](https://github.com/TinkeringJTang/machine_learning), in specific topics, such as:

+* Prediction/Inference with High Dimensional Linear Models
+* Prediction in Modern Nonlinear Regressions (Random Forest and Deep Neural Networks)
+* Randomized Control Trials
+* Causal DAGs
+* Double/debiased Machine Learning
+* Heterogeneous Treatment Effects using Causal Trees
+* Heterogeneous Treatment Effects using Causal Forest

+## Others

+* Experience in coding with Python, R and Julia
+* Bilingual in spanish and english